plexey/graphql-relay-server/README.md

 - `book_format`
 - `genre_type`

-With the db tables created, let's populate them with some data with the following script:
+This project includes mocking utilities to help populate the tables with some data.

+These utilities can be viewed under `src/mock/dbData.ts`.

+Run the following script to populate the tables with mock data:

 ```bash
 npm run db:populate-tables
 ```

-This script will generate and insert some mock data into each table.

-Now that the postgres database is setup and populated with some data, we can start traversing this data via the Relay GraphQL API provided by this project.
+Now that the postgres database is setup and populated with some data, we can traverse this data via the Relay GraphQL API provided by this project.

 To run the GraphQL API, run the following script: